xulihang/ImageTrans_chrome_extension/README.md

 > **Languages / 语言:** [English](README.md) · [简体中文](README_zh.md)

-Translate images on webpages — across all of them in a row, or just one frame you grab.
+Translate images on webpages — you can translate all images on a page at once, or a single image or a selected region.
 Supports translation of all kinds of images, optimized for comics, manga, manhua, webtoons and doujinshi.

 It can be used in two ways: